 After the point of initial contact with an applicant on the waiting list, housing assistance will be offered to applicants in the order in which they complete the application process.
-However, if an applicant is currently assisted in another program, their application will be held until the end of their initial lease term.
+However, if an applicant is currently assisted in another program, his/her application will be held until the end of his/her initial lease term.